L-Dot/Letterboxd-list-scraper/README.md

 ### Executing program

-* Run the program by running ` python main.py` and inputting a valid URL (e.g. https://letterboxd.com/bjornbork/list/het-huis-anubis/detail/).
+* Run the program by running ` python main.py` and inputting a valid URL (e.g. https://letterboxd.com/bjornbork/list/het-huis-anubis/).
 After some time a CSV file will be outputted containing your data.
 See `imdb-top-250.csv` for a preview.
-* The detailed version of the list (same url but with /detail on the end) should be used or personal ratings may not be scraped.
-* Use the script `cast_reader.py` to read-in the 'Cast' column from the CSV files to proper python lists.
+* (Optional) Use the script `cast_reader.py` to read-in the 'Cast' column from the CSV files to proper python lists.

-## TODO

-* Create a list identifier to identify if the input URL contains a watchlist, personal films list, or normal list and let the code behave accordingly (e.g. no rating scraping for a watchlist).

-* Create a way that user can choose to request only specific data and not all.

-* Add feature that scrapes how many times a movie has been given a specific rating.

 ## Authors